Translating CDA to FHIR

 Which CDA sections can Redox translate

-We convert CDA sections to a bundle of the best-fitting FHIR® resources.
+We convert CDA sections into a bundle of the best-fitting FHIR® resources.
 Check out some examples below.

 CDA section